firesharkstudios/butterfly-server/docs/README.md

 You can try these three examples...

 - [Hello World](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.HelloWorld) - Shows *Hello World* in an alert box on the client
-- [Database](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Database) - Shows data change events on a *DynamicView* in a console
+- [Database](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Database) - Shows data change events on a [Dynamic View](#using-dynamic-views) in a console
 - [Todo Manager](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo) - Shows a simple *Todo* web app using [Vuetify](https://vuetifyjs.com) on the client

 ## Try It